ProLoser/webshow/randomQuotes.md

 * PM [_Interrupting_]: How about CSS jQuery?
 * Dev [_Looking confused_]: That doesn't even make sense?

+*Part II*
+* I want to see a HR video (like a safety video) about bad practices in code, however they have no idea what they are doing, so its basically a bunch of sinppets from movies including Office Space, Matrix, and others.
+As well as random screenshots and people in the office using Microsoft Word (to "code").

-__ Project Manager talking to developer, and giving useless statistics, when developer knows better__
+__Project Manager talking to developer, and giving useless statistics, when developer knows better__
 *Premise: pretty self explanatory.. it happens all too often*

 * Project Manager: 'I think that all the buttons need to flash colors and maybe move around the screen'